MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 One pitfall
 to be wary of
 is accidentally
-base64encoding the path to a file instead of the file itself.
+encoding the path to a file
+instead of the contents of the file itself.
 If the response from the
 Vision API has error messages
 containing paths